NielsRenard/gilded-rose-java/README.md

 If you have (gnu) Make available, in a terminal, run:

 `make run`

+Or, to skip the build for subsequent runs  you can use:

+`make go`

 If you're on a system without Make, run it as such: